occivink/kakoune-snippets/README.md

 ### What's with escaping, what kind of characters can I use and not use?

 You should be able to use anything.
+Triggers are currently restricted to at most 6 characters (at least for auto-expansion), but if you have a reasonable use case for more we can raise it.
+The number is arbitrary.

 ### My snippets are expanding too greedily.
 If I type 'before', I don't want my 'for' snippet to be expanded.